yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 They know what you are, because they are reading your resume.

 Besides that, you're limiting yourself with that title.
-Maybe they are looking for a VP of engineering while your resume says "Software Architect".
+Maybe they are looking for a VP of engineering while your resume says "Software Architect."
 That's immediately a mismatch for them.
 It's a strike against you.
 Your **name** is the title of your resume.
 That's it.